jakobdybdahl/tjc-gym/README.md

 **TO DO**

 # Acknowledgement
-This environment was developed to complement @RasmusThorsen and my master thesis at Aarhus University.
+This environment was developed to complement @RasmusThorsen and my master thesis at @ [Aarhus University](https://www.au.dk/).